NETWAYS/foreman-training/provisioning/01_basics.md

 Ubuntu (since 20.04.3)  | Autoinstall      | Cloud-init
 SuSE                    | YaST2            | AutoYaST2

 Other operating systems have similar mechanisms but not all the capabilities.
-Microsoft Windows for example requires answer file to be placed on the installation media or a "physical" disk mounted during installation like floppy or usb.
+Microsoft Windows for example requires the answer file to be placed on the installation media or a "physical" disk mounted during installation like floppy or USB.

-Regardless of the capabilities with configuration management in place do a simple installation and let the configuration management solution do its work.
+Regardless of the capabilities, with configuration management in place just do a simple installation and let the configuration management solution do its work.

 ~~~ENDSECTION~~~